 - Where possible, catalogues should be complete and computer-readable i.e. no logic should be written in to any computer code and the catalogue should not contain rules written in sentences!
 For example, catalogues should specify the effect of synonymous mutations in the coding region of genes of interest.

-- This ontology is designed with non-additive qualitative AMR catalogues in mind i.e. if both mutations X and Y confer Resistance, then having both mutations present would also lead to a prediction of R. Using the ontology for quantitative, additive catalogues which predict the change in minimum inhibitor concentration (MIC) with respect to an arbitary reference (e.g. the mode MIC for susceptible strains) would be simple.
+- This grammar is designed with non-additive qualitative AMR catalogues in mind i.e. if both mutations X and Y confer Resistance, then having both mutations present would also lead to a prediction of R. Using the grammar for quantitative, additive catalogues which predict the change in minimum inhibitor concentration (MIC) with respect to an arbitary reference (e.g. the mode MIC for susceptible strains) would be simple.
 Since each row is a mutation, describing non-linearities is more challenging.
 This could be achieved by allowing an entry in the catalogue to be a list of mutations (or gene presences) which, being more specific, would then override any more general rules.

 For core chromosomal genes, the name of the gene in the catalogue must match either the gene name or locus tag in the GenBank reference.
 E.g. rpoB in M. tuberculosis can also be referred to as Rv0667.